openstack/glance/doc/source/glance.rst

 restricted to returning a maximum number of results.
 Without the 'force' option, the user will be prompted before each page of results is fetched from the API.

+Results from index and details commands may be ordered using the 'sort_key' and 'sort_dir' options.
+Any image attribute may be used for 'sort_key', while  only 'asc' or 'desc' are allowed for 'sort_dir'.

 The ``details`` command
 -----------------------